Saquan Hampton: Professional career

+Pre-draft

-In the lead-up to the 2019 NFL Draft, Hampton accepted an invitation to the East-West Shrine Game.
+In the lead-up to the 2019 NFL draft, Hampton accepted an invitation to the East-West Shrine Game.
 He was also invited to participate in the 2019 NFL Draft Combine.

 Following the week of the Shrine Game, Bleacher Report's Matt Miller included Hampton among the "2019 NFL Draft's Biggest Winners from NFLPA Bowl, Shrine Game Weeks," noting, "He's a hitter with a fierce mentality and has the athleticism and size to become an NFL contributor."

 New Orleans Saints

-Hampton was drafted by the New Orleans Saints in the sixth round (177th overall) of the 2019 NFL Draft.
+Hampton was selected by the New Orleans Saints in the sixth round (177th overall) of the 2019 NFL draft.
 He played in five games before being placed on injured reserve on December 17, 2019.

 Hampton was waived/injured by the Saints during final roster cuts on September 5, 2020, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 14.

 New York Jets

-On November 3, 2020, Hampton was signed to the New York Jets practice squad.
-He was promoted to the active roster on December 12, 2020.
-On December 16, 2020, Hampton was placed on injured reserve.
+On November 3, 2020, Hampton was signed to the practice squad of the New York Jets.
+He was promoted to the active roster on December 12.
+On December 16, Hampton was placed on injured reserve.
 He was waived with a failed physical designation on May 7, 2021, and reverted to the team's reserve/physically unable to perform list on May 10.
 He was released on September 28.

 Edmonton Elks

-Hampton signed with the Edmonton Elks of the CFL on April 15, 2022.
+Hampton signed with the Edmonton Elks of the Canadian Football League on April 15, 2022.
 He was released on May 14.

 New Orleans Breakers

 On February 11, 2023, Hampton signed with the New Orleans Breakers of the United States Football League (USFL).
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Coaching career

+After the New Orleans breakers folded, Hampton moved to Portland, Maine in order to be with his girlfriend, Kaylee Pao.
+Around this time, Pao suggested to Hampton that he should try coaching.

+In February 2024, Portland High School head coach Sean Green announced that Hampton would be the defensive backs coach for the team going into that season.
+During that season, Hampton guided the Bulldogs to their first Maine Class A state title in 22 years.

+In 2025, Hampton announced he would resign at his position, citing his desire to move to Florida in order to be with his family.